ethereum/homestead-guide/README.rst

 ==================

 The Ethereum Homestead Guide is the reference documentation accompanying the **Homestead release** of the Ethereum project.
 The information in this repository is largely out of date.
-Relevant material has been migrated to ethereum.org and this repository is **due to be archived shortly**.
-For current information on etheruem, please visit ethereum.org instead.
+Relevant material has been migrated to https://ethereum.org. and this repository is **due to be archived shortly**.
+For current information on Ethereum, please visit https://ethereum.org instead.
 This repository is for historical reference only!